Aquarists

 Earnings

 Aquariums often are nonprofit institutions, limiting the earnings ability in this job somewhat.
-In general, aquarists make between $24,960 and $45,760 a year, according to a May 2017 Glassdoor estimate, which indicated that salaries averaged $29,120.
-Senior aquarists can make $55,000 or more per year, and aquarist supervisors or managers may command higher earnings.
-The closest job to aquarist ...
+In general, aquarists working in the United States earn salaries that range from $40,962 or less to $53,659, according to a June 2024 Salary.com estimate.
+The median salary was $44,051.
+Senior aquarists can make $55,000 or more per year, and aquarist supervisors or managers may command higher earning...

 Work Environment

-Aquarists may work indoors or outdoors, depending on the facility for which they work and the exhibit to which they're assigned.
+Aquarists may work indoors or outdoors, depending on the facility for which they work and the exhibit to which theyre assigned.
 Aquarists spend a lot of time in the water.
 Their day will be filled with a variety of tasks, some repetitive, like feeding, others unusual, such as working with rescued marine mammals, perhaps.
-In the beginning, aquarists work under the supervision of a senior aquari...
+In the beginning, aquarists work under the supervision of a senior aquaris...

 Outlook

-The U.S. Department of Labor predicts that employment opportunities for nonfarm animal caretakers will increase at a rate that is much faster than the average for all occupations through 2028.
-Most openings will arise from the need to replace workers who leave the field.
-Many aquarists advance to other positions, however, so openings do become available.
-Aquarists with advanced degrees and trai...
+The U.S. Department of Labor predicts that employment opportunities for nonfarm animal caretakers will increase by 16 percent through 2032, which is much faster than the average for all occupations.
+Most openings will arise from the need to replace workers who leave the field, and high job turnover is expected.
+Many aquarists advance to other positions, however, so openings do become available....